Trump, Xi set for high-stakes trade war talks in Japan

 “The trade relations between China and the United States are difficult, they are contributing to the slowdown of the global economy,” European Commission President Jean-Claude Juncker told a news conference.

-Reporting by Roberta Rampton in Osaka; Additional reporting by Koh Gui Qing in New York, Ben Blanchard in Beijing and Leika Kihara in Osaka; Writing by Simon Webb; Editing by Rosalba O'Brien and William Mallard
+Reporting by Roberta Rampton in Osaka and Koh Gui Qing in New York Writing by Simon Webb Editing by Rosalba O'Brien